Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.1 (Lowest chance)
 			// Maximum: 100.0 (Highest chance)
 			"Meteor Chance"				"33.3"

+			// The Super Tank's meteorites do this much damage.
+			// Note: This setting only applies if the "Meteor Mode" setting is set to 1.
+			// --
+			// Minimum: 1.0
+			// Maximum: 9999999999.0
+			"Meteor Damage"				"5.0"

+			// The mode of the Super Tank's meteor shower ability.
+			// --
+			// 0: The Super Tank's meteorites will explode and start fires.
+			// 1: The Super Tank's meteorites will explode and damage and push back nearby survivors.
+			"Meteor Mode"				"0"

 			// The radius of the Super Tank's meteor shower.
 			// --